Why Understanding Betting Odds Matters

 The Impact of Juice (Vig) on Odds & Payouts

-The vig (short for vigorish), also known as the line, is the built-in fee sportsbooks charge on bets.
+The vig (short for vigorish), also known as juice, is the built-in fee sportsbooks charge on bets.
 This fee ensures that the sportsbook makes a profit regardless of a game's outcome.
+Understanding the vig is important because it directly affects your long-term profitability.

 Example: If both teams in a game had true 50/50 odds, a fair line would be +100 on both sides.
 Instead, sportsbooks set the line at -110 on both teams, meaning you must bet $110 to win $100.
 That extra $10 is the vig, ensuring the sportsbook profits no matter which side wins.